The lies and dark secrets top Forever Living managers are hiding

 The ‘successful’ FBO whose business accounts are in the red

-Of course, the ‘teacher’ isn’t the only example of Forever Living reps seemingly lying about their success.
+Of course, the wellness event and the ‘teacher’ above aren’t the only examples of Forever Living reps seemingly lying about their success.
 Here’s a congratulatory post about a FBO from another of the UK’s top managers this January:

 So this FBO has apparently done so well she’s been singled out by Forever Living for one of their ‘elite’ suitcases and stage recognition.